jclark/rpi-cm4-ptp-guide/fedora.md

 2. Go to the section for `For ARM® aarch64 systems`
 3. Download the raw `raw.xz` image

+There is also a alternative version (Fedora calls it a *spin*) called [Fedora Minimal](https://fedoraproject.org/spins/minimal/download), which is comparable to Raspberry Pi OS Lite.
+This is not as much tested as Fedora Server, but is worth considering if you have a CM4 with an eMMC.
+This guide should mostly work with the Minimal spin also.

 ## Making CM4 storage accessible from desktop

 In this stage, we need to make the storage used by the CM4 available as a disk on the desktop system.

 The CM4 is available with or without an eMMC.
 A CM4 without an eMMC is sometimes called a CM4 Lite.
 Most of the CM4s that I have seen available for sale have an eMMC.
+But if you have a choice, I would recommend using a CM4 Lite with Fedora.

 A CM4 without an eMMC uses an SD card for storage.
-In this case, all you have to do for this stage is to plug the CM4 into your desktop.
+In this case, all you have to do for this stage is to plug the SD card into your desktop.

 If you have a CM4 with an eMMC, things are more complicated.
 (Note that you cannot use an SD card to boot a CM4 that has an eMMC.)
 We need to connect the CM4 using USB to the desktop and then boot it in a way that makes the eMMC appear as a disk on the desktop.
 This requires running the rpiboot program on the desktop.